 We thought it was astonishing what could be conveyed with light and sound, and intentional misdirection worthy of a magician.
 The mostly black set was a three-dimensional grid with concepts and locations written up it.
 (And if that did not make sense, I understand.)

 The two people behind us thought the play was terrible, and they left at intermission, and I doubt they were the only ones.
 But we thought it was worthwhile, as did a relative of mine and one of her daughters, who saw the matinee that day.

-Interestingly, before the performance, we ran into a couple people who would be performing signing for the later shows, one of whom was a friend of ours.
-The other person, who grew up with sign language, sometimes has trouble with similes, metaphors and other figures of speech.
+Interestingly, before the performance, we ran into a couple of people who would be performing signing for the later shows, one of whom was a friend of ours.
+The other person, who grew up with sign language, sometimes has trouble with similes, metaphors, and other figures of speech.
 Coincidentally, the character Christopher feels the same way.

-But, I was told later, this made the assignment easier, because one could just sign the words, devoid of contextual meaning, that being how the word salad would feel to a person like Christopher.
+But, I was told later, this made the assignment easier because one could just sign the words, devoid of contextual meaning, that being how the word salad would feel to a person like Christopher.

 The Wife and I went to hear the Albany Symphony Orchestra at the Troy Savings Bank Music Hall the weekend before.
 This was the fourth concert of David Alan Miller’s 25th Anniversary Season.
 He and the orchestra have been “nationally recognized for his adventurous programming and commitment to giving voice to new works by living American composers, [enticing] Capital Region audiences to explore new and diverse repertoire.”